bihealth/bih-cluster/bih-cluster/docs/storage/querying-storage.md

 # Querying Storage Quotas

-!!! info "HPC 4 Research Only"

-    The following information is only valid for HPC 4 Research.

 !!! info "More Convenient OnDemand Portal"

     You can also see your quotas in the [Open OnDemand Portal Quotas application](../ondemand/quotas.md).

 As described elsewhere, all data in your user, group, and project volumes is subject to quotas.
-Again, note that in case you face a shortage of storage, do not hesitate to send a request for quota increase to hpc-gatekeeper@bihealth.de.

 This page quickly shows how to query for the current usage of data volume and file counts for your user, group, and projects.

 ## Query for User Data and File Usage